Rami al-Jamarat: The Ritual of Stoning the Devil during Hajj

 • Before Fajr Salah: Pelting is not allowed during this time.

-• Sunrise to midday (10 minutes before the beginning of Dhuhr salah) – sunnah.
-Try to perform Rami at this time, provided it isn’t too crowded.
+• Sunrise to midday (10 minutes before the beginning of Dhuhr salah) – Sunnah.
+Try to perform Ramy at this time, provided it isn’t too crowded.

 • Between Sunset and Fajr Salah (of the 11th): It is Makruh for men to perform Rami, but it is still valid and permissible for women, older people, and the infirm.